metabrainz/picard-docs/tutorials/android_app.rst

       :width: 50 %
       :alt: MusicBrainz for Android main screen

-2. On the tagger, select your release and click on the icon shwocasing Picard functionalities.
+2. On the tagger, select your release and tap the MusicBrainz icon near the bottom of the screen.

    .. image:: images/android-tagger.png
       :width: 50 %